Knowledge Center

 Ensure Imports are Not Detained Due to FDA Non-Compliance

-Jan 7, 2021 | Drug & Biologic Product Submissions, Life Sciences, Pharmaceutical
+Jan 7, 2021 | Drug & Biologic Product Submissions, Life Sciences, Pharmaceutical and Cosmetics

 In the final webinar of 2020, Reed Tech invited an expert attorney to discuss import compliance and how it ties into FDA compliance.
 David Wilson, Reed Tech, and Jennifer Diaz, Esq., Diaz Trade Law, discussed many topics ranging from compliant importation and FDA submissions to being prepared and audit ready in 2021.
 Below find a brief recap of our webinar with key highlights including our biggest takeaway: FDA non-compliance can often lead to drugs being detained by Customs.